allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 8. In the Resource Template, click the More Options \(. .\) button next to a role; A. Click Copy to add more than one of a role to the Resource Template.

-B. Click Delete to remove the individual role.
+2. Click Delete to remove the individual role.

-C. Click Set Required if the role is required to accomplish the mission.
+3. Click Set Required if the role is required to accomplish the mission.
 A red asterisk is displayed in front of the required role.

 9. Click Save and your template shows up in your list of Resource Templates.